Liam-gosnell/Milestone-Two/README.md

 * As a person looking for Information on vehicles I expect a contact form to send questions.
 * As an enthusiast, I want to be able to email the website creators with any ideas for the website.

-### Blog
+### Social

-* As a user of this site, I want to be able to see blog posts about current affairs in the automotive industry.
+* As a user of this site, I want to be able to see social posts about current affairs in the automotive industry.
-* As a user, I want the blog to be updated with new content daily.
+* As a user, I want the social to be updated with new content daily.
-* As an automotive journalist, I want to be able to send any blog posts that I have to the website.
+* As an automotive journalist, I want to be able to send any social posts that I have to the website.
-* As a user, I want all the links to be in working order and to locate me to the information from the blog posts.
+* As a user, I want all the links to be in working order and to locate me to the information from the social posts.

 ### Home Page